-Bullets flew for 4 minutes as deputy waited outside
+Bullets flew for 4 minutes as armed deputy waited outside Florida school

 More revelations

-A series of new details emerged Thursday, more than a week after 17 people died in one of the deadliest mass shootings in modern US history.
+New details about the massacre emerged Thursday, more than a week after 17 people died in one of the deadliest mass shootings in modern US history.

-Before Cruz gunned down students, the sheriff's office received 23 calls related to him or his brother, Israel said.
+Years before Cruz targeted his former high school in Parkland, the sheriff's office had received 23 calls related to him or his brother, Israel said.

-During some of the calls, handled both in person and on the phone, deputies met with Cruz's mother, who died last year.

 Some of the calls pointed to his potential for violence, making the sheriff's office the latest law enforcement agency to acknowledge it may have missed some warning signs.
-The FBI has said it failed to act on information about Cruz before he targeted his former high school in Parkland.
+The FBI has said it failed to act on information about Cruz before the shooting.

+During some of the calls, handled both in person and on the phone, deputies met with Cruz's mother.

 Two deputies have been placed on restricted duty pending an internal investigation on how they addressed the warnings, Israel said.